telerik/blazor-docs/components/editor/overview.md

 ## Resizing

-The Editor allows you to resize:
+The Blazor Text Editor allows you to resize:

 #### Tables